Devin Durrant

 05 Beyond Basketball

-Durrant has written two books: Raising an All-American: Helping Your Child Succeed in Athletics and in Life and The Values Delta: A Small and Simple Way to Make a Positive Difference in Your Personal and Professional Life.
+Durrant has written books including Raising an All-American: Helping Your Child Succeed in Athletics and in Life, The Values Delta: A Small and Simple Way to Make a Positive Difference in Your Personal and Professional Life, and Becoming an All-American.
+His father, George Durrant, wrote A Dad, A Boy, and A Ball—a book about Devin’s childhood and the game they shared.

 He has served in many volunteer roles in The Church of Jesus Christ of Latter-day Saints, including full-time missionary service in Spain, president of the Texas Dallas Mission (2011–2014), and as a counselor in the Sunday School general presidency.
 See Church Service for details and video messages.